fleshmetal/extendedstreamingtools/readme.md

 ## Enviroment Setup

 This repo requires a few libraries.
-A requirements.txt file is provided to generate an enviroment.
+A requirements.txt file is provided to generate an Nenviroment.
 To produce your enviroment, run this:

 ```bash
 conda create --name seshenv --file requirements.txt
 ```
+Note that there are a bucnh of unused libaries not used in this repo.
+This is to be cleaned up later.

-Then activate it:
+After you have created the enviroment, activate it:

 ```bash
 conda activate seshenv